elXaptation/ventservo/README.md

 inspiratory_hold = .25
 expiratory_hold = .5
 ```
-motor_config_A.py is passed as a commandline argument to rosrun when the ventservo node is started.
+motor_config_A.py is passed as a commandline argument to rosrun when the ventservo/servo_ctl.py node is started.
 This file configures the ventservo/servo_ctl.py node at start up.
-By default the servo is disabled, this is recommended.
-A seperate step will start it up, you can change the default behavior if you'd like and you know  it's safe.
+By default the stepper/servo is disabled, this is recommended.
+A seperate step will enable the motor to move, you can change the default behavior if you'd like and you know  it's safe.

 Three GPIO pins are used: